welldonestudio/welldonestudio.github.io/docs/tutorials/sui-game/index.md

 description: Learning about how to build a game in Sui
 ---

-# Build a Game on Sui with VRF and Dynamic NFTs
+# Building a Game on Sui with VRF and Dynamic NFTs

 ## Introduction
 <img src={require('./img/study-u-and-i.png').default} alt='template-code-sui' style={{width: '90%'}}/>

-Here is a educational game prototype that can be fast, scalable and transparent with mutable, fully on-chain NFTs and verifiable random.
+Here is an educational game prototype that can be fast, scalable, and transparent with mutable, fully on-chain NFTs and verifiable random.
 Sui has a lot of unique features.
-Sui’s unique language, Move is awesome: It’s safe, efficient for blockchain and resistant to vulnerabilities such as reentrancy.
+Sui’s unique language, Move is awesome: It’s safe, efficient for blockchain, and resistant to vulnerabilities such as reentrancy.
 But without move expertise, here's an easy way to create a game on Sui, with a web IDE that doesn't require any development setup.
 And let's take a look at how Sui's unique features, such as dynamic NFTs and VRF, can enhance the gaming experience.

 ## Code Tutorials